 Kampinos National Park

-Getting from Warsaw to Kampinos is pretty exhausting, at least utill you reach Izabelin.
-You will have to pass Bielany which are crowded and unfortunately full of trucks, even though the roads there are secondary.
+Getting from Warsaw to Kampinos by bike is a but exhausting, at least until you reach Izabelin.
+You will have to pass Bielany, which are crowded and unfortunately full of trucks, even though the roads there are secondary.
 You will even pass the signs with huge statements like: “Let Bielany breath!”.

 However, once you’re outside of Warsaw, the road become really nice and is perfect for biking.
 Paths in the park are either dirt of asphalt.